 Binary tarballs require a recent version of their stated platform:

-- macOS binary tarballs require macOS 10.14 and later.
+- macOS ARM binary tarballs require macOS 11+.

 Binary tarballs are built for every merge to the main branch on GitHub.
 These tarballs are not suitable for use in production.
 Run unstable builds at your own risk.

-latest in the links above with the full 40-character commit hash.
+latestin the URL with the full 40-character commit hash.

 We offer support for the two most recent versions of Materialize.
 The currently supported versions are indicated in the table at the top of the page.